-Many people turn to a glass of wine or even a joint or line of cocaine to lift their mood, signify the end of a working day and to try to leave troubles behind for a while.
+Many people turn to a glass of wine or even a joint or line of cocaine to lift their mood, signify the end of a working day, and try to leave troubles behind for a while.

 Do alcohol and drugs only harm mental health if you’re dependent?

-We all know that alcohol and drugs can cause low mood, anger, aggression and irrational behaviour when someone is using them, but aspects of those symptoms can continue even after you’re sober.
+We all know that alcohol and drugs can cause low mood, anger, aggression, and irrational behavior when someone is using them, but aspects of those symptoms can continue even after you’re sober.

 For anyone who turns to alcohol or drugs more regularly to try to build their confidence – or as a source of comfort or reward – the impacts can easily become more serious.
-Whilst all out addiction is actually far more prevalent than many people realise, with many addicts and alcoholics managing to continue living a fairly normal life, there are even more people who harbour a form of alcohol or drug dependency that is perhaps not quite addiction but is still harming their physical and mental health.
+Whilst all-out addiction is actually far more prevalent than many people realize, with many addicts and alcoholics managing to continue living a fairly normal life, there are even more people who harbor a form of alcohol or drug dependency that is perhaps not quite an addiction but is still harming their physical and mental health.

 Alcohol is a causal factor in more than 60 medical conditions including a range of cancers.
 Depression is one of the health issues it is known to trigger and make worse.